kdev-labs/sysadm-status-dashboard/README.md

 ## Configuration

 The dashboard reads JSON status files created by Ansible playbooks.
-These files should be in the directory specified by `STATUS_FILES_PATH`.
+These files should be in the directory specified by `STATUS_FILES_PATH` and `RELEASE_FILES_PATH`.

 ### Environment Variables